Deftextra/WebAppExample/Scripts/notes.md

  when these enpoints build we apply the conventions to all the endpoints in the datasource

  * The controller and action name are always part of the routValues (default)

+ ## REST.

+ * With the HTTP patch method, it is possible to send only the data which has changed in the server to update

+ ## REST.

+ * With the HTTP patch method, it is possible to send only the data which has changed in the server to update.
+   This is only usefull if the model needed to send to the server is very large, that is, larger than the PATCH requests.